Aissurteivos/mdrngzer/doc/rom.md

 |0E-0F|Unknown|
 |10-11|Unknown|

-###Floor terrain data 0x003DC7B0 - 0x003EB1D0
+###Floor Attribute data 0x003DC7B0 - 0x003EB1D0
-Each floor in this game has 32 byte terrain data entry in a list.
+Each floor in this game has 32 byte attribute data in a list, stored in order based on its value in the "Floor index".
 The values are as shown in the table:

 |Offset|Value|